 How to Make These Simple Polar Bear Cookies-Video

-I love bears.
-It doesn’t matter if it is a polar bear, black bear, koala bear or a panda bear because they all make me jump up and down with joy.
-I have seen black bears face to face in my own back yard and I have been amazed at how an extremely large animal can move around without making a single sound.
-That kind of encounter also made me ‘jump’ but at that moment it wasn’t for joy!
+I love simple polar bear cookies.
+As a matter of fact, I love all bears.
+It doesn’t matter if it is a polar bear, black bear, koala bear, or a panda bear because they all make me jump up and down with joy.
+I have seen black bears in my back yard and I have been amazed at how an extremely large animal can move around without making a sound.

 Another way a bear can give you a little joy is to make these simple polar bear cookies to add to your Christmas platters.
 If you make a few royal icing transfers ahead of time you can make this cookie in a matter of minutes.

 Can you tell what cutter these simple polar bear cookies are made with?
 I will give you a hint.
 It is made with a Hello Kitty Cookie Cutter.
 Who knew Hello Kitty and one color of the icing would make such a cute little bear add to your Christmas platter.
 Let’s get started.

 Black Royal Icing Eyes or Edible Black Candy Beads

 Royal Icing Medium Nose-Large Nose, Medium Nose, Small Nose (I used the large nose pattern)

 Airbrush Gun with Pink Airbrush Color or Pink Petal Dust

 Simple Polar Bear Cookies Video: